Rita Pankhurst: Life

 She was at the National Library until 1962.
 Her boss was the leading intellectual Kebede Michael.
 She met leading figures including Haile Selassie who invited her to visit and tell him about how to arrange a library.
 In 1964, she was appointed to be a director of the Haile Selassie I University's Library.
 Her volunteers included Princess Hirut Desta.
 Pankhurst was the first woman to chair the Standing Conference of African University Librarians and in 1971 she and Joan Proudman published the proceedings of the conference in Addis Ababa.

 She, Sylvia, and Richard were very busy.
 There were no weekends and sometimes they worked around the clock.
 They were very involved in Ethiopia.
-Rita wrote and Richard wrote even more.
+Rita wrote and Richard wrote to an even higher degree.

 She left her library director role and she and her family moved back to England in 1976.
 She became the Head of the City of London Polytechnic's Library Services.
 Her connection to the suffragists was confirmed as that library took over the management of The Fawcett Library in the following year.

 She and her husband put together their joint auto-biography that was published in 2013.
 The volume, "Ethiopian Reminiscences: Early Days" was intended to be the first of two volumes.

 Richard Pankhurst died in 2017 and she continued to work on the second volume of their autobiography.
 She was interviewed by the Huffington Post in 2017 as the elder of three Pankhursts with her daughter Helen and granddaughter Laura.
-She said that feminism for her was “more of a curve or a climb - a growing awareness”.
+She said that feminism for her was "more of a curve or a climb - a growing awareness".
 Helen said it was about seeing women in Ethiopia who were expected to carry water every day, where Laura said it wasn't so apparent until she was older.
 Rita died in Addis Ababa on 30 May 2019.
 Her funeral was at Addis Ababa's Holy Trinity Cathedral.
 Attendees included the Minister for Foreign Affairs, Hirut Zemene.